safwank/Numerix/README.md

 # Numerix

-A collection of useful mathematical in Elixir, with a slant towards statistics, linear algebra and machine learning.
+A collection of useful mathematical functions in Elixir, with a slant towards statistics, linear algebra and machine learning.

 ## Installation